Thursday August 16th, 2018

 Repertoire and Artists from 1993 to present

-Violinist Basia Danilow's playing has been described as "...star quality...Ms.
-Danilow is clearly an accomplished virtuoso whose playing has snap crackle and pop."
-(New York Concert Review) Ms. Danilow enjoys a diverse musical life encompassing chamber music, recording, orchestral and solo performances in the U.S. and abroad.
-A winner of the Artists International Competition she has appeared in recital at Lincoln Center, Weill Recital Hall at Carnegie Hall, Merkin Hall and the Kosciuszko Foundation as well as in Yugoslavia and Russia.
-Ms. Danilow enjoys performing and recording as a member of the internationally acclaimed LARK Quartet. (larkquartet.com) Highlights of this past season include world premieres of William Bolcom's "Billy in the Darbies" with baritone Stephen Salters in LA and Nico Muhly's "Big Time" for quartet plus percussion with Yousif Sheronick at the Central Vermont Chamber Music Festival as well as concerts in NYC and at the Freer Gallery in Washington DC.
-The quartet's recording of Pulitzer prize winning composer Jennifer Higdon's music along with pianist Gary Graffman will be released this December on Bridge Records.
-LARK has already begun work on their next CD also featuring Pulitzer prize winning composers John Adams, William Bolcom and Paul Moravec's Piano Quintet with pianist, Jeremy Denk.
-In addition to her busy concert schedule with LARK, Ms Danilow is concertmaster of the Princeton Symphony Orchestra often appearing as soloist.
-She is also a member of the Orchestra of St. Lukes and performs regularly with the Metropolitan Opera Orchestra.
-Radio and television broadcasts include WQXR, NPR's "Performance Today", Vermont Public Radio and PBS.
-She regularly appears at numerous festivals such as Caramoor, Lincoln Center Festival, Central Vermont Chamber Music Festival, Windham, Music Festival of the Hamptons, the International Summer Institute at the Moscow Conservatory and has recorded for Sony, Atlantic, RCA Victor Red Seal and Bridge Records.
-Ms. Danilow lives in New Jersey with her husband, cellist Peter Sanders, their two children, Erich, 10 and Aniela, 8 and the family cat and dog, Samson and Delilah.
+Violinist Basia Danilow enjoys a diverse musical life encompassing chamber music, recording, orchestral and solo performances in the U.S. and abroad.
+Her playing has been described as, "star quality...Ms.
+Danilow is clearly an accomplished virtuoso whose playing has snap, crackle and pop."
+(New York Concert Review) A winner of the Artists International Competition she has appeared in recital at Lincoln Center, Weill Recital Hall at Carnegie Hall, Merkin Hall and the Kosciuszko Foundation as well as in Yugoslavia and Russia.
+Ms. Danilow is a member of the internationally acclaimed Lark Quartet (larkquartet.com).
+In addition to her busy schedule with Lark, Basia is concertmaster of the Princeton Symphony Orchestra often appearing as soloist, a member of the Orchestra of St. Luke's and performs regularly with the Metropolitan Opera Orchestra.
+Radio and television broadcasts include WQXR, APM's (NPR's) "Performance Today", Vermont Public Radio and PBS.
+She regularly appears at numerous festivals such as Caramoor, Lincoln Center Festival, Central Vermont Chamber Music Festival, Windham, Music Festival of the Hamptons and the International Summer Institute at the Moscow Conservatory.
+She has recorded for Sony, Atlantic, RCA Victor Red Seal and Bridge Records.
+Ms. Danilow lives in New Jersey with her husband, cellist Peter Sanders, their two children and the family cat and dog, Samson and Delilah.

 Arturo Delmoni, violin, is one of the most celebrated artists of his generation.
 His remarkably distinctive playing embodies the romantic warmth that is the special province of the great virtuosi of the golden age of violin playing.
 Yo-Yo Ma describes Delmoni as "an enormously gifted musician and an impeccable violinist.
 His playing style is unique, and his gorgeous sound is reminiscent of that of great violinists from a bygone era."
 Glenn Dicterow, concertmaster of the NY Philharmonic, says, "Delmoni's playing always goes right to the heart, and his charisma is irresistible."
 Delmoni's stylish, elegant interpretations of classical masterpieces have earned him critical acclaim in the United States and abroad.
 Richard Dyer of the Boston Globe wrote "It's hard to imagine how the violin could be much better played than Delmoni did - he plays with astonishing speed, lightness, fluency and sweetness of tone."
 Alan Heatherington of the American Record Guide wrote "The growing discography of Arturo Delmoni testifies to a musician who must possess an artistic soul of exceptional beauty.
 Each new issue reveals additional aspects of a winsome musical personality and verifies an impression of great warmth and geniality."
 Delmoni made his debut at Carnegie Hall at age 14 playing the Tchaikovsky Violin Concerto with the Little Orchestra Society under Thomas Scherman.
 Since then he has been a soloist with the St. Louis, Dallas, Spokane, Jupiter, El Paso, Glendale and Tucson Symphony Orchestras; the Pro Arte Chamber Orchestra of Boston; the California Chamber Symphony; the New York City Ballet Orchestra; the Rhode Island, Brooklyn, Boston, Omaha and Kansas City Philharmonics; and the Boston Pops.
 He has appeared as a recitalist throughout the United States and in Europe, the Middle East, Japan and Hong Kong.
 As a chamber musician, Delmoni has performed with illustrious colleagues such as Pinchas Zukerman, Elmar Oliveira, Emanuel Ax, Nathaniel Rosen, Jon Kimura Parker, Jeffrey Kahane and Dudley Moore.
 Songs My Mother Taught Me, Delmoni's recording of romantic miniatures, received extraordinary reviews from prominent critics.
 Audiophiles and audio critics generally regard his recording of unaccompanied violin music of Ysaÿe, Kreisler and Bach as a reference for the sound of a solo violin.
 Delmoni's duo recital recording with cellist Nathaniel Rosen, entitled "Music for a Glass Bead Game" was nominated for an AFIM Indie Award, received a Golden Ear award, and was on Fanfare's "Best of the Year" list.
 Arturo Delmoni plays a JB Guadagnini, 1780, and a viola from the same period.

 Peter Sanders, cello, is a native New Yorker and a graduate of the Manhattan School of Music.
-Mr. Sanders is a member of the New York City Ballet Orchestra (for which he has served as Acting Principal), performs with the Riverside Symphony, the Stamford Symphony and has performed and recorded as a guest artist with the Perspectives Ensemble.
+Mr. Sanders has been a member of the New York City Ballet Orchestra since 1999 (for which he has served as Acting Principal), performs with the Riverside Symphony, the Stamford Symphony and has performed and recorded as a guest artist with the Perspectives Ensemble.
 He has toured Southeast Asia twice with the New York Symphonic Ensemble and as concerto soloist with the group performed in concerts in Taipei and Singapore.
 He is Artistic Director of the Central Vermont Chamber Music Festival, which had its inaugural season in 1993.
 Mr. Sanders was a winner of the 1998 Artists International award as a member of the Hollaender Ensemble and is currently a member of the Ariadne Trio.
 He has participated in many summer festivals including the Colorado Music Festival, Skaneateles Festival, Crested Butte Chamber Music Festival, Eastern Music Festival (faculty position), CVCMF, Lancaster Festival, Ohio (where he was principal cello from 1992-98), Windham Chamber Music Festival, the Sherman Chamber Ensemble, the Park City & SLC Autumn Classics Music Festival and the Moab Music Festival.
 As a studio musician Mr. Sanders has recorded for a variety of popular artists including Pat Metheny, Jewel, Kathie Lee Gifford, Andy Bey and Carlinhos Brown.
 He can be heard on the Delos, Muse, Bridge, RCA Victor-Red Seal, New World, On the Lamb and KOCH International Classics labels.
-Radio and television broadcasts include WQXR, NPR's "Performance Today", PBS and Vermont Public Radio.
+Radio and television broadcasts include WQXR, APM's "Performance Today", PBS and Vermont Public Radio.

 Vermont Youth Orchestra Artists The CVCMF is thrilled to have a new community connection with the VYO and thanks all the young artists for their involvement with the Breakfast with Bach concert.